-Open to MSU freshmen, sophomores, and juniors, the Complex Biological Systems Summer Undergraduate Research Program (CBS-SURP) is a structured, 10-week, summer research program that introduces undergraduates to the rigors and challenges of scientific research in a mentor-based environment.
+Open to current MSU freshmen, sophomores, and juniors, the Hughes Summer Undergraduate Research Program (Hughes-SURP) is a structured, 10-week, summer research program that introduces undergraduates to the rigors and challenges of scientific research in a mentor-based environment.
 Students work full-time on an independent research project, and participate in a weekly seminar, extracurricular activities, and a full-day trip to Yellowstone National Park.
 This interdisciplinary program has supported students from all fields of scientific interest including cell biology, neuroscience, microbiology, chemistry, biochemistry, immunology, biofilm engineering, mathematics, and psychology.

-- Housing in MSU residence Hall (if desired)
+- Housing in MSU residence Hall (if needed)